cardano-foundation/developer-portal/docs/stake-pool-guide/grafana-dashboard.md

 ```

-Next, locate the following enabled directive under the [auth.anonymous] heading and change the line to as follows
+Next, locate the following enabled directive under the `[auth.anonymous]` heading and change the line as follows:

 ```shell
 [auth.anonymous]